neysituestamatrix/dp-d1-sample-android/README.md

     └── d1-release.aar
 ```

-For more details, please refer to the [D1 SDK Integration](https://thales-dis-dbp.stoplight.io/docs/d1-developer-portal/branches/main/e984dad0fca5e-sdk-integration-on-android) section of the D1 Developer Portal.
+For more details, please refer to the [D1 SDK Integration](https://thales-dis-dbp.stoplight.io/docs/d1-developer-portal/branches/main/f2c8e49a37919-integrate-sdk-binary-into-your-android-application) section of the D1 Developer Portal.

 ### Configuration

 #### D1 backend configuration

-The `d1.properties` file which holds the D1 backend configuration needs to be added to the project:
+The `d1.properties` file which holds the D1 backend configuration needs to be added to the project.

 **`src/java/app/src/main/assets/d1.properties`**
 ```bash